GalaChain/stream/README.md

-# GalaChain Stream
+# GalaChain Block Stream

-A library which streams blocks from GalaChain or Hyperledger Fabric network.
+A Node.js library to stream blocks from GalaChain or Hyperledger Fabric network as RxJS Observables.

 Sample usage: